About Amazon Rainforest Conservancy - ARC

 WHO WE ARE

-Conservation of the Amazon addresses many challenges: climate change, biodiversity preservation and the loss of valuable ecosystem services provided by unique natural areas.
-We believe the purchasing of intact ecosystems in the Peruvian Amazon for conservation, protection, education and research is one of the most meaningful investments we can make for future generations.
+The Amazon Rainforest Conservancy (ARC) is a registered Canadian charity committed to saving the Amazon rainforest one acre at a time.
+We believe the purchasing of intact ecosystems in the Peruvian Amazon rainforest for conservation, research and education is one of the most meaningful investments we can make for future generations.

 WHAT WE DO